jdiego/style-cplusplus/readme.md

 #endif
 ```

+#### rule: template parameters should be `UpperCamelCase`

+This is the only exception to the above rule.
+Again, it is for consistency
+with the standard library.

 #### rule: read and write types from right-to-left; also separate `*` and `&`

 The right-to-left rule respects the order in which pointer and reference types